SzymonJak982/Youtube-Summarizer/README.md

 - **Docker Integration**: Supports Docker for straightforward setup.

 ## Latest updates
-*29.06.2024:*
+*25.06.2024:*
-- *Summary history: Summarizer can now also store created summaries in local sqlite session*
+- *Summary history: Summarizer can now also store created summaries in the current browser session*
 - *Currently working on setting up a Whisper model locally to enhance transcript generation*

 ## Prerequisites